expo/expo/docs/pages/bare/using-expo-client.md

 ### Use conditional inline requires to provide fallbacks

-Picture this scenario: you need a beautiful map in your app and Google Maps just won't cut it, so you add '@react-native-mapbox-gl/maps'.
-Expo doesn't include this in the SDK, so you can't run any code that imports it in the Expo Go app.
+Picture this scenario: you need a beautiful map in your app and Google Maps just won't cut it, so you add `@react-native-mapbox-gl/maps`.
+Expo Go doesn't include this native module, so you can't run any code that imports it in the Expo Go app.
 You can handle this by wrapping `MapView` access with a wrapper that provides a fallback in Expo Go, and otherwise uses the native Mapbox library:

 ```js
 // MapView.js